jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/0_Standards/2_Pressure_Vessels.typ

   caption: [Examples of hydrogen vehicles and employed hydrogen tank types.
 The full listing can be found in @Shin2023.], )<tab_17>

-Yet, the list could be incomplete and more examples could change that perspecitve.
+Yet, the list could be incomplete and more examples could change that perspective.
-However, as elabored erlier due to the higher liner costs of the tank Type III, generally, the costs of the tank Type III are higher than of the tank Type IV @Shin2023a.
+However, as elaborated earlier, due to the higher liner costs of the tank Type III, generally, the costs of the tank Type III are higher than those of the tank Type IV @Shin2023a.
-Moreover, as explained with @fig_12, for a pressure of 700bar, the Type III not only costed more than the Type IV, but it also had a higher weight.
+Moreover, as explained with @fig_12, for a pressure of 700 bar, the Type III not only cost more than the Type IV, but it also had a higher weight.
 As a result, the tank Type IV currently allows to store the same mass of hydrogen while being lighter.
-The latter translates into that the tank Type IV offers a higher gravimetric density than the Type III.
+The latter translates into the tank Type IV offering a higher gravimetric density than the Type III.
-This observation is confirmed by the gravimetric density values in @tab_17 and literature like @khzouz2020hydrogen @Rivard2019 @Shin2023 @Barthelemy2017 @Hassan2021.
+This observation is confirmed by the gravimetric density values in @tab_17 and literature such as @khzouz2020hydrogen @Rivard2019 @Shin2023 @Barthelemy2017 @Hassan2021.
-Concluding all the findings up to here, it can be said that the only two remaining Types of tanks that should be considered for an efficient application for #gl_("swith", pl:true)  are the Types IV and V.
+Concluding all the findings up to this point, it can be said that the only two remaining types of tanks that should be considered for an efficient application for #gl_("swith", pl:true) are the Types IV and V.

+// -------------------------------------------------------------------------- //

-Next, a compartison between the Type V and IV shall be made to give some insight, which should be used when.
-First, it can be said that the costs of the Type V are higher than the Type IV.
-Secondly, as of writign this thesis, the availbility of the tank Type V is very scarce.
+Next, a comparison between Type V and IV tanks shall be made to provide insight into which should be used when.
+First, it can be said that the costs of Type V are higher than Type IV.
+Secondly, as of writing this thesis, the availability of Type V tanks is very scarce.
-The advantages of the Type V over the tank Type IV are that the Type V is said to be 20% lighter @Su2021 and allowing pressures up to 1000 bar @Cheng2024.
-Since #gl_("swith", pl:true) is an aircraft, lightweight structres are hihgly desired.
-Next, on the first glance, the higher pressure would allow higher compression rates and thus allow more hydrogen to store.
-As a result, longer fligh ranges could be achieved and the outcome seems very postive.
+The advantages of Type V over Type IV are that Type V is said to be 20% lighter @Su2021 and allows pressures up to 1000 bar @Cheng2024.
+Since the #gl_("swith") is an aircraft, lightweight structures are kept highly desired.
+At first glance, the higher pressure would allow higher compression rates and thus enable more hydrogen storage.
+As a result, longer flight ranges could be achieved, and the outcome seems very positive.
-However, a careful consideration exhibits that, the higher the working pressure the more effort needs to be put on safety aspects @Yanxing2019 @Klell2023 @Zheng2012.
-For #gl_("swith", pl:true) beside the internal pressure, additional external loads needs to be withstood as well.
+However, careful consideration reveals that higher working pressure requires more effort to be put into safety aspects @Yanxing2019 @Klell2023 @Zheng2012.
+For #gl_("swith", pl:true), besides the internal pressure, additional external loads need to be withstood as well.

-Thus, making use of a Type V tank for a #gl_("swith") at the current progress is not advised.
-The pursue of developing a #gl_("swith") is a pioneers project and the tank Type V are not yet widely adopted commercial and still needs development to be considered mature @Air2023 @Air2023a.
+The pursuit of developing a #gl_("swith") is a pioneering project.
+Combining it with Type V tanks could lead to undesired safety concerns, as these tanks are not yet widely adopted commercially and still need development to be considered mature @Air2023 @Air2023a.
+Given the innovative nature of #gl_("swith"), it is prudent to avoid combining it with non-mature technologies.
+Instead, Type IV vessels, which are more mature and actively used in commercial applications, present a safer option at this stage @Air2023.
-Combing a pioneers project with a non a mature technology should be abstained from, due to safety concerns.
-The tank Type IV vessels are more mature and actively used in commercial applications @Air2023.
-Thus, as of writing this thesis, #gl_("swith", pl:true) should be operated with tank Type IV.
-However, once enough progress is made with tank Type V, safe utilization of the potential beenfits can be expected, the tank Type IV can be switched to Type V for #gl_("swith", pl:true)
+Consequently, as of writing this thesis, #gl_("swith", pl:true) should be operated with Type IV tanks.
+However, once enough progress is made with Type V tanks, safe utilization of the potential benefits can be expected, and Type IV can be switched to Type V for #gl_("swith", pl:true).
+//
 // ------------------------------ to sum table ------------------------------ //
-A comprehnsive overview about the tank Types with material infromation as well as maximal bearable pressure is provided in @tab_0.
+Finally, a comprehensive overview of the tank types with material information as well as maximum bearable pressure is provided in @tab_0.

 /* -------------------------------------------------------------------------- */